keindev/tasktree/README.md

 #### error(error, \[fail\])

 Adds an error message to the task, which will be displayed immediately under the task header.
-Returns self object.
+Returns [self-object](#task).

 ##### error